 Riley Ziegler, Cardinal Newman High School

-From a young age, arts has been a part of Riley’s life.
-She dabbled in instrumental arts for years, before taking up theatrical arts in middle school.
+From a young age, art has been a part of Riley’s life.
+She dabbled in instrumental arts for years before taking up theatrical arts in middle school.
 She has been in multiple productions, including Grease and Drowsy Chaperone.
-This year, she has taken up the role as the President of the Cardinal Newman Drama Club, and is ecstatic to see what the future holds for her and the club.
+This year, she has taken up the role of President of the Cardinal Newman Drama Club, and is ecstatic to see what the future holds for her and the club.
 She also plays ukulele and guitar.
 Riley is excited to be joining the Kravis Student Theater Critic Program this year.
-She hopes to not only expand her knowledge of the arts, but also to improve her writing skills.
-This will be her first experience in writing opinionated articles.
+She hopes to not only expand her knowledge of the arts, but also improve her writing skills.
+This will be her first experience writing opinionated articles.